 National Compliance Initiative: Reducing Accidental Releases at Industrial and Chemical Facilities

-Thousands of facilities nationwide—many of which are in low income or minority communities—make, use, and store extremely hazardous substances.
-Catastrophic accidents at these facilities—historically about 150 each year—result in fatalities and serious injuries, evacuations, and harm to human health and the environment.
-The EPA regulates these facilities under section 112(r) of the Clean Air Act and through the Chemical Accident Prevention regulations, also known as the Risk Management Program (RMP).
+Thousands of facilities nationwide, many of which are in environmental justice communities, make, use, and store extremely hazardous substances.
+Catastrophic accidents at these facilities—historically about 150 each year—can result in fatalities and serious injuries, evacuations, and other harm to human health and the environment.
+These facilities are regulated under Clean Air Act (CAA) Section 112(r) through the chemical accident prevention regulations, also known as the Risk Management Program (RMP).
 The regulations apply to stationary sources that have a listed chemical in a process at or above an established threshold quantity.
-A broader statutory obligation under CAA section 112(r)(1), the General Duty Clause (GDC), applies to all stationary sources with regulated substances or other extremely hazardous substances, regardless of the quantity of chemical involved.
+A broader statutory obligation under CAA § 112(r)(1), the General Duty Clause (GDC), applies to all stationary sources with regulated substances or other extremely hazardous substances, regardless of the quantity of chemical involved.
 The GDC requires facilities to identify hazards that may result from accidental releases by using appropriate hazard assessment techniques, designing and maintaining a safe facility, taking such steps as are necessary to prevent releases, and minimizing the consequences of those accidental releases that do occur.
 Facilities regulated under CAA § 112(r) are found in every state.
 EPA inspections have revealed significant noncompliance and an ongoing need for additional compliance assistance.

 Map of inspections and addressing actions at facilities that use extremely hazardous substances.

 EPA has addressed serious violations through enforcement actions.
 Examples of recently concluded enforcement actions include the following:

 - Blue Rhino